ShawnZong/webHealthMonitor/README.md

 * User can specify a list of URLs and test rules.
 * User can configure custom interval for periodically executing tasks.
 * A Log contains request info, webite availability and whether it fullfills the rules.
+The log time is UTC time, so no need to worry about timezones.
+Response time is calculated by **performance.now()** which provied millisecond precision.
 * Logs are stored in MongoDB.
 User can either use the local docker-compose.yml to create local MongoDB, or specify the URI of Atlas MongoDB in configuration file.
 * Eslint to ensure coding style